lammps/lammps/doc/src/Developer_par_long.rst

 this is typically much slower.
 However, for the specialized brick and pencil tiling illustrated in :ref:`fft-parallel` figure, collective communication across the entire MPI communicator is not required.
-In the example an :math:`8^3` grid with 512 grid cells is partitioned across 64 processors; each processor owns a 2x2x2 3d brick of grid cells.
+In the example, an :math:`8^3` grid with 512 grid cells is partitioned across 64 processors; each processor owns a 2x2x2 3d brick of grid cells.
 The initial brick-to-pencil communication (upper left to upper right) only requires collective communication within subgroups of 4